Full-Hat/PTT/README.md

 - function name
 - args (name and arg type)
 - code (body)
-Also can parse command "return", print what function will return, but can analyze only mathematical expressions (1+2*3/4^5....)
+Also can parse command "return", print what function will return, but can analyze only mathematical expressions (1+2*3/4^5....) by using back polish algorithm

 Program have integrated error analyzer (catch, save and then use delegates to do something with errors..)
 To do it use FixError(string mess) function